Educational technology: Primary and secondary

-E-learning is utilized by public K–12 schools in the United States as well as private schools.
-Some e-learning environments take place in a traditional classroom; others allow students to attend classes from home or other locations.
-There are several states that are utilizing virtual school platforms for e-learning across the country which continue to increase.
-Virtual school enables students to log into synchronous learning or asynchronous learning courses anywhere there is an internet connection.

 E-learning is increasingly being utilized by students who may not want to go to traditional brick-and-mortar schools due to severe allergies or other medical issues, fear of school violence and school bullying, and students whose parents would like to homeschool but do not feel qualified.
 Online schools create a haven for students to receive a quality education while almost completely avoiding these common problems.
 Online charter schools also often are not limited by location, income level, or class size in the way brick and mortar charter schools are.

 E-learning also has been rising as a supplement to the traditional classroom.
 Students with special talents or interests outside of the available curricula use e-learning to advance their skills or exceed grade restrictions.
-Some online institutions connect students with instructors via web conference technology to form a digital classroom.

-National private schools are also available online.
-These provide the benefits of e-learning to students in states where charter online schools are not available.
-They also may allow students greater flexibility and exemption from state testing.
-Some of these schools are available at the high school level and offer college prep courses to students.

 Virtual education in K-12 schooling often refers to virtual schools, and in higher education to virtual universities.
 Virtual schools are "cybercharter schools" with innovative administrative models and course delivery technology.